Directory of Sustainable Eco Lodges and Tours

 North America Ecotourism and sustainable tourism are growing priorities on the continent.
 In Canada, vast national parks and a strong commitment to conservation make it a leader in eco-conscious travel.
 Initiatives protect species like the caribou and promote low-impact activities.

-After the 2017 change in administration, the United States shifted its focus away from broad environmental protection.
+After the 2017 change in administration, The United States shifted its focus away from broad environmental protection.
 Policies promote fossil fuel development on public lands and offshore areas, while also seeking to streamline environmental reviews for infrastructure projects.
 This led to a different approach to tourism.
 It emphasized national parks and outdoor recreation as a means for economic growth rather than for strict conservation.
+Hopefully a new admistration will rectify that!

 Meanwhile, Mexico has continued to become a key player in North America Ecotourism by focusing on preserving its rich biodiversity and cultural heritage through certified ecotourism programs.
 This includes preserving crucial ecosystems like the Monarch Butterfly Biosphere Reserve.
 While each country pursues its own path, they all aim to provide authentic, educational experiences that connect travelers with nature and culture.